MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

   *Figure 12.
 Chart's window.*

 To do so, simply click on ‘Add 2D data…’, then a window appears and ask you to choose a csv file to search for some data to plot.
 You can load any of the files mentioned above.
+Another option is to plot data from the list below ("Further data", Figure 12).
+From here you could plot age-elevation profiles, time-temperature paths, 2D map of cooling rates, temperatures and ages on the surface topography.
+An example of each plot is shown in Figure 13 below.

 Visualize 3D data